Food for diverticulitis

 The routine use of this type of yogurt helps prevent intestinal infections.

 This disease usually produces combined episodes of constipation with others of diarrhea.
 Patients with diverticulitis should get used to drinking plenty of fluids to counteract their loss and prevent dehydration.

 Good mineral water should be taken in great abundance (A couple of liters a day) and should never be neglected when taking a lot of insoluble fiber.
 The juices of fruits or vegetables are very suitable.

 Among the the foods that should be avoided when suffering diverticulitis, we could point out:

-More information on the diverticulitis and other diseases of the intestine in the listing above.
+More information on diverticulitis and other diseases of the intestine.

 Other interesting articles

 This material is for informational purposes only.
 In case of doubt, consult the doctor.

 "Botanical" is not responsible for damages caused by self-medication.